 A Secure OS that Ensures a Secure Product

 Developing secure IoT products not only requires a secure operating system, but an OS that is also user friendly, manufacturing friendly, and certification friendly.
-To achieve this, the ZAYA real-time operating system (RTOS) is PSA Certified Level 1 and PSA Functional API Certified and combines security with other key features, such as isolation between application and independent executables.
+To achieve this, the ZAYA real-time operating system (RTOS) has achieved PSA Certified Level 1 and PSA Functional API Certification and combines security with other key features, such as isolation between application and independent executables.

 UK, Cambridge-based ZAYA (which is named after a Tibetan word for victorious woman) draws from its founders’ experience in the highly regulated and mature payment-systems market to offer a feature-rich RTOS that can be personalized for small devices across multiple IoT verticals.